peterhinch/micropython-async/TUTORIAL.md

 There is often a need to provide synchronisation between coros.
 A common example is to avoid what are known as "race conditions" where multiple coros compete to access a single resource.
-An example is provided in the ``aledflash.py`` program.
+An example is provided in the ``aledflash.py`` program and discussed in [the docs](./README.md).
 Another hazard is the "deadly embrace" where two coros wait on the other's completion.

 In simple applications these are often addressed with global flags however a more elegant approach is to use synchronisation primitives.
 The module ``asyn.py``